-It may be the perfect spot to kick back with a drink on a hot summer’s day or take a dip after a family barbecue, but is a swimming pool a good investment?
+But while a swimming pool may be the perfect spot to kick back with a drink on a hot summer’s day or take a dip after a family barbecue, but is it really a good investment?

 If you’re considering selling a home with a swimming pool, return on investment is likely to be a key consideration.
 After all, upkeep and maintenance of a pool isn’t cheap, so you want to be sure that you’ll be getting some of those costs back when you sell.